DevNinja5/terraform-basics/README.md

 # Terraform File

 We will now create a resource from terraform file.
+In first we will create a simple local file in our system.

 ## 1. Create a directory for practice